aimat-lab/jobdir_queue_submit/README.md

 from mjdir.MultiJobDirectory import MultiJobDirectory maindir = MultiJobDirectory("Name","filepath")
 ```
-Then create multiple "jobs", for which empty physical subdirectories are utomatically created by the python class.
+Then create multiple "jobs", for which empty physical subdirectories are automatically created by the python class.

 ```python
 maindir.add("Calc_1")